tatdz/creditcupid/README.md

 ## 🎯 How It Works

 1. **Connect & Analyze:** Connect your wallet.
-CreditCupid scans your on-chain DeFi history (Ethereum, Polygon, Arbitrum, Optimism, Base, Sepolia) plus off-chain bank verification with Plaid.
+CreditCupid scans your onchain DeFi history (Ethereum, Polygon, Arbitrum, Optimism, Base, Sepolia) plus off-chain bank verification with Plaid.
 2. **Get Score & Recommendations:** AI Agents analyze risks, explain your score, and guide you to build better credit and social appeal.
 3. **Match & Borrow:** Use separate, intuitive flows to find romantic or finance partners based purely on verified, privacy-protected credit identities.
 4. **Stay Private & Secure:** Your financial details stay confidential.
 Wallets shown as pseudonyms with optional explorer links.